ebuganik/CAN-USB-adapter-with-RPi/README.md

 static routers=<ROUTERIP>
 static domain_name_servers=<DNSIP>
 ```
-*NOTE* that the keywords enclosed in angle brackets (<>) should be replaced with the appropriate values for your network configuration.
-This ensures that the Raspberry Pi has a static IP address and can properly route traffic through the specified router and DNS server.
+**Note:** Keywords enclosed in angle brackets (<>) should be replaced with appropriate values for your network configuration.
+This ensures that Raspberry Pi has a static IP address and can properly route traffic through the specified router and DNS server.
+In this particular case ROUTERIP and DNSIP were set to USB to Ethernet Adapter IP address, NETWORK to `eth0` and Raspberry Pi's STATICIP to the first IP in ROUTERIP network.

 To use the CAN interface on the Raspberry Pi platform it is necessary to provide an appropriate hardware module that is connected to one of the interfaces offered by this platform.
 This project assignment involves designing the module using MCP2515 CAN controller and the MCP2551 CAN transceiver, which enable the connection of a microcontroller to the CAN network via the interface.